alkhe/fstack/README.md

 ### fstack#write
-`fstack.write` behaves the same way as `fs.write`, but first performs a check to see whether the supplied file exists.
+`fstack#write` behaves the same way as `fs.write`, but first performs a check to see whether the supplied file exists.

 ### fstack#writeStream